pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Trawler**
   - These spawn globally in all biomes.
 - **Oppressor**
   - These move at x2 speed.
 If 3 or more Oppressors are present on the map, no more Oppressors will spawn in.
+During the Uplink/Fuel Cells/Black Box, if 1 or more Oppressors are present on the map, no more Oppressors will spawn in.
 - **Stalker**
   - These are now stunnable.
 - **Rockpox Breeder**